Capital punishment in Oklahoma: Clemency

 Under the state Constitution, the Governor of Oklahoma may grant a commutation of the death sentence, but only with advice and consent of the five-member Pardon and Parole Board.
-Two inmates post-Furman had their death sentences commuted.
+Six inmates post-Furman have had their death sentences commuted.

-In earlier years Governor Lee Cruce commuted every death sentence imposed during his administration (1911–1915).
+Governor Lee Cruce commuted every death sentence imposed during his administration (1911–1915).

 Method

-Oklahoma is the only state allowing more than three methods of execution in its statutes, providing lethal injection which is Oklahoma's primary method, nitrogen hypoxia, electrocution and firing squad to be used in that order if all earlier methods are unavailable or found to be unconstitutional.
-The nitrogen option was added by the Oklahoma Legislature in 2015 and has never been used in a judicial execution.
+Oklahoma is one of two states (together with Mississippi) which allows more than three methods of execution in its statutes, providing lethal injection which is Oklahoma's primary method, nitrogen hypoxia, electrocution and firing squad to be used in that order if all earlier methods are unavailable or found to be unconstitutional.
+The nitrogen option was added by the Oklahoma Legislature in 2015 and has never been used in the state, only having been used seven times in Alabama and once in Louisiana.

 On December 16, 2010, Oklahoma became the first American state to use pentobarbital, in the execution of John David Duty.
 In 2014, Oklahoma placed scheduled executions on hold until the state's Department of Corrections implemented eleven proposed improvements in protocols governing capital punishment.
-The review of the lethal injection administration process resulted from the protracted 33 minute execution of Clayton Derrell Lockett in which a doctor and a paramedic failed nearly a dozen times to administer an IV with lethal drugs.
+The review of the lethal injection administration process resulted from the protracted 33-minute execution of Clayton Derrell Lockett in which a doctor and a paramedic failed nearly a dozen times to administer an IV with lethal drugs.
 Executions resumed on January 15, 2015, with the execution of Charles Frederick Warner by lethal injection.
 Warner was the last man to be executed in Oklahoma for nearly seven years, until October 28, 2021, when John Marion Grant was executed, also by lethal injection.